When You Need Care and Need it Now

 - Life- or limb-threatening injury

 If you need medical care but your situation is not a true emergency, it may be more efficient to get care from an alternative source.
 If you need help figuring out whether your situation requires a visit to an emergency center, click here.
 Read through the following list to see if you can save yourself a trip to the ER.

 When your situation is not a medical emergency but you want to be seen by a doctor today for an unexpected illness or injury, MD360® Convenient Care provides walk-in care for such cases.
-MD360’s soon to be five locations—in Greenville, Greer, Five Forks, Easley (in collaboration with Baptist Easley) and Spartanburg (opening March 20)—offer quick access for residents across the Upstate.
-Mountain Lakes Community Care in Seneca also offers urgent care services.
+MD360’s five locations—in Greenville, Greer, Five Forks, Powdersville (in collaboration with Baptist Easley) and Boiling Springs—offer quick access for residents across the Upstate.
+Mountain Lakes Community Care in Seneca also offers convenient care services.